“Sherut Leumi is a chance to give back to the country who gave me so much” –Talia Schickman, volunteer in a kindergarten for kids with disabilities

 - Once you have the Hatzharah you have to take it to the Lishkat Hagiyus and hand it in.
-Handing in the Hatzharah only takes a few minutes, but receiving the Ptur from the Army can take around two months.
+Handing in the Hatzharah only takes a few minutes, but receiving the Ptor from the Army can take up to three months.

-- When you receive your Ptur in the mail, make sure you hold on to it since without it you will not be able to do Sherut Leumi.
-(If you lose it you can call up Lishkat Hagiyus and they will send you another one.)
+- When you receive your Ptor in the mail, make sure you hold on to it since without it you will not be able to do Sherut Leumi.

-If you haven’t received your Ptur before the date of your Tzav Rishon, you must go to Lishkat Hagiyus on the assigned day.
-You must follow the instructions of the army until you receive your Ptur.
+If you haven’t received your Ptor before the date of your Tzav Rishon, you must go to Lishkat Hagiyus on the assigned day.
+You must follow the instructions of the army until you receive your Ptor.

-You must obtain your Ptur at least 90 days before your Giyus date.
-If you do not receive your Ptur in time, the army may decide to enlist you.
+You must obtain your Ptor at least 90 days before your Giyus date.
+If you do not receive your Ptor in time, the army may decide to enlist you.